llimllib/observable-plot-template/README.md

 ## Make tasks

-I use `make` tasks instead of `npm run` commands because I'm an old nerd, and tsc builds can get quite slow once your file gets larger.
+I use `make` tasks instead of `npm run` commands because tsc builds can get quite slow once your file gets larger.

 This repo has three targets you'll want to use: